51Degrees/specifications/pipeline-specification/features/data-updates.md

 date/time can be used instead.
 This ensures that if a new data file has not been published yet, we won't waste bandwidth downloading it.

-There must be some mechanism for the update service to add query parameters to the data update URL when needed.
+There MUST be some mechanism for the update service to add query parameters to the data update URL when needed.
 The reference implementations use a 'URL formatter' class.
 Below are the implementations used for calls made to the Distributor.